Torsion Obstructions to Positive Scalar Curvature: -manifolds with non-spin universal covers

-We now use the bordism principle for \yes-manifolds based on {\em manifolds with Baas-Sullivan singularities} \cite{Han20}*{Proposition 3.11}.
-Let $\Omega^{\SO, \mathscr{Q}}_*(-)$ denote oriented bordism with Baas-Sullivan singularities in the generators of the polynomial ring $\Omega^{\SO}_* / {\rm Tor}$ and recall that that for any space $X$, there exists a canonical isomorphism
+We now use the bordism principle for \yes-manifolds based on {\em manifolds with Baas--Sullivan singularities} \cite[Proposition 3.11]{Han20}.
+Let $\Omega^{\SO, \mathscr{Q}}_*(-)$ denote oriented bordism with Baas--Sullivan singularities in $\mathscr{Q}$, where $\mathscr{Q} = (Q_0 = *, Q_1, Q_2, \ldots)$ is a family of closed oriented manifolds~$Q_i$ of dimension $4i$ which are equipped with fixed positive scalar curvature metrics and such that~${\Omega^{\SO}_* / \Tor = \Z [[Q_1], [Q_2], \ldots]}$.
+Note that $\mathscr{Q}$ is a positive family of singularity types in the sense of \cite[Definition 3.2]{Han20}, also compare the remarks before \cite[Definition 3.12]{Han20}.